epfl-lara/stainless/core/src/sphinx/tutorial.rst

 execute specifications alone without the code, it can do synthesis, and repair.)

-Consider the following definition inside an object `TestMax`.
+Consider the following definition inside of an object `TestMax`.

 .. code-block:: scala